hubtype/botonic/doc-botonic/docs/create-convapp.md

    ]
    ```

-## Add Two Buttons to Give the Choice to the User
+## Add Two Buttons to Give a Choice to the User

 Just after greeting the user, let's say that the bot lets the user choose one option among pizza or pasta.

-1. Go back to the `welcome.js` file and import also the `Reply` component.
+1. Go back to the `welcome.js` file and also import the `Reply` component.

    ```javascript
    import { Text, Reply } from '@botonic/react'